 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
-You should continue to use birth control for at least 4 months after you stop taking this medicine.
+You should continue to use birth control during treatment with this medicine and for at least 4 months after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-Check with your doctor right away if you have severe stomach pain, or gagging, coughing or choking when you eat or drink.
+Check with your doctor right away if you have severe stomach pain, gagging, coughing, or choking when you eat or drink.
 These could be symptoms of a perforation (tear) or fistula (hole) in the bowel.